 To make the burgers

-- Cook the Hilary's Adzuki Bean Burgers as per the package instructions.
+- Cook the Hilary's Adzuki Bean Burgers as per package instructions.

-- Slice the bread rolls in half, and spread smoky garlic mayo over the bottom halves.
+- Slice the burger buns in half, and spread smoky garlic mayo over the bottom halves.

-- Add lettuce leaves, then the burgers, spreading more mayo over the top of them.
+- Add lettuce leaves, then the burgers, spreading more mayo over the top.

-- Add the eggplant slices, red onion, tomato and finally the top halves of the rolls.
+- Add the eggplant slices, red onion, tomato and finally the top halves of the burger buns.

 - Eat while hot and enjoy!

 - Don't be tempted to substitute soy milk for any other kind of milk!
 The protein in the soy is what helps the mayo thicken.
 Almond milk etc. likely won't have the same effect.